George Phillpotts: Ōhaeawai

-George Clarke observed the effect of the battle of Kororāreka upon Phillpotts: "It galled him terribly, and the poor fellow took it as a reflection on his courage, and was very sore about it.
-It made him reckless, and he joined the camp with the foreboding that he should never return."
+George Clarke observed the effect of the battle of Kororāreka upon Phillpotts:

+It galled him terribly, and the poor fellow took it as a reflection on his courage, and was very sore about it.
+It made him reckless, and he joined the camp with the foreboding that he should never return.
+There were three of us brothers who were free and open guests to the company of officers on board the "Hazard," and, as it happened, two of the officers bore the same distinguished name of Clarke.
+One day we were all five at dinner, and as you can imagine our several personalities got rather mixed.
+The two Lieutenants were distinguished by their familiars, one as "Polly" and the other as "Jemima" Clarke, and at Phillpotts suggestion we were nicked off, I, as "Prophecy," Henry as "Litany," and William as "Gospel."
+Prophecy, Litany and Gospel were our current designations in the fleet to the end of the war.
+Gospel was a special chum.
+One day Phillpotts said, "Gospel, I am writing my will, what shall I leave you?"
+Of course William thought it a joke, and said, "Oh, leave me your Manton".

 On 1 July 1845, during the battle of Ōhaeawai, after 32-pounder bombardment of the pā, Colonel Henry Despard put his opinion to his council that the palisades had been loosened and an assault may be successful.
 Tāmati Wāka Nene advised Despard that there was no breach, and that "the bravest soldiers in the world could not find a passage for two abreast," and Captain William Biddlecomb Marlow, RE, supported him in this view.
 Colonel William Hulme, 96th Regiment, Captain Johnson, RN, and Marlow protested against Despard's intentions.
 In consequence, Phillpotts, alone and unarmed, made a daring reconnaissance, walking round the pā to within pistol-shot of the palisades targeted by the gun; so close that his acquaintances within called out "Go back Topi.
 We cannot let you come nearer, Topi; if you do we must fire".
 When shots were fired over his head, he exchanged some good-natured chaff with them and sauntered back to British lines.

 Perhaps it was not his first reconnaissance.
 Surveyor Johann Pieter (John Peter) Du Moulin, attached to the Commissariat, noted: